Back to Directory Claude Drama Triangle Coach icon

 • Staging: ~/.tuplestaging/triggers/claude-drama-triangle-coach/

-2. Copies system-prompt.md into the call's artifact directory.
-If you have ~/.tuple/identity.md (or the staging equivalent), it's appended so Claude knows whose voice to coach — but the trigger works fine without it.
+2. Copies system-prompt.md into the same directory.
+If you have ~/.tuple/identity.md (or ~/.tuplestaging/identity.md), it's appended so Claude knows whose voice to coach, though the trigger works fine without it.
+The environment is inferred from the artifacts path (no daemon probe).

 Identity (optional)

-If you want either hook to personalize, drop a single file at ~/.tuple/identity.md (or ~/.tuplestaging/identity.md):
+If you want the coach to personalize, drop a single file at ~/.tuple/identity.md (or ~/.tuplestaging/identity.md):

 # Identity